Using vision and compassion to help others help themselves

 Development and Administrative Support

 Victoria Vautier was born and raised in Argentina.
 She graduated from Law School at Buenos Aires University in 2009.
 During her senior year, Victoria worked as a paralegal at Borrajo, Sabato & Associates and was part of the Buenos Aires University Legal Aid program.
 After graduation, she worked at Mercer Argentina as a Health and Benefit Consultant.
-Three years later she decided to follow her passion, move to the United States and continue her studies.
-Currently, she is in the Dual Masters degree program in Political Science and Public Administration at Suffolk University, with a concentration in International Relations and Nonprofit Administration.
+She has completed a Dual Masters degree program in Political Science and Public Administration at Suffolk University, with a concentration in International Relations and Nonprofit Administration.